ResearchScientist/Notes-Data-Analysis/Data.md

 		- ranked or ordered
 		- distance between points is consistent
 		- contains a zero value from which all measurements begin
+		- a value of zero means the object measured does not exist
 		- e.g. height

 **Qualitative** (categorical)